 Happyhippie.com was created in 1997 by two web geeks who were simply concerned about the environment, and the lack of organized eco-information at the time.
 Over the years, green living has grown in popularity, and information has become widely available.
 However, Happyhippie.com has become a place for like-minded people to get together and chat about ideas, and a hub for small business owners to gain exposure.

 Happy Hippie's "Eco Business Directory" has 25 categories with links to product types under them.
 Some stores are listed in a couple of different categories.
 Some are hosted on Etsy (an online bazaar of small handicraft stores).

 A lot of the stores in Happy Hippie's directory sew their own clothing, including tie-dyed clothes made by hippies that are kinda cool.
 I found some bohemian style pants similar to a pair I'd just made for myself.
 And just now I found a canvas backpack I might want to buy (to replace my distressed leather one that's falling apart after 20 years).
-I found this website to be a little disorganized, but fun.
-Be sure to check the coupon section for potential discounts before you shop.

 Other Leading Eco-Friendly Directories

 Those above are not the only green directories, of course, just the ones that came up on Google's first pages that looked interesting.
 You can also check out the following: